BrightingTechnologies/aws_documentation/disaster_recovery/resilience_objectives.md

    - **Establish Incident Reporting and Response Procedures:**
      - Implement a support ticketing system for tracking issues.
      - Set up automated alerts to notify customers of recovery progress.

-## Conclusion
-By following these concrete steps—defining RTO/RPO, implementing structured recovery processes, and maintaining proactive customer communication—organizations can enhance workload resilience and ensure business continuity in case of failure or disaster.